 The most time-consuming part of the process is the tracking of requirements.
 Out of past experiences, most requests come with missing information and this then leads to a lot of back-and-forth communication which slows down the process of your request.
 To avoid this we have condensed the needed information into requirements templates for different use cases which we provide for download below.

-You may reach out to support through our Support Form Submission or reach out for the configuration requests.
+You may reach out to support at LeanIX Support or reach out for the configuration requests.
 Please discuss any requests that go beyond the creation or alteration of a single field with your CSM.
 They are prepared to discuss the use case as well as propose implementation options.

 When sending a request please make sure to add the respective template as an attachment and state the live workspace name for which this should be implemented.